heywillmosley/thenewhuman/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 Apply coupon through an url like this:

-1. Use the url www.example.com/url-to-shop?apply_coupon=my_coupon
+1. Use the url www.example.com/url-to-shop?apply_coupon=my_coupon&fill_cart=123

 Voila!
 Any coupon can be applied this way.
+Please note that an empty cart can not contain any coupons.
+Download the free [Cart Links for WooCommerce-plugin](https://www.soft79.nl/product/cart-links-for-woocommerce/) to handle the 'fill_cart'-part of the url.

-This plugin has been tested in combination with WPML and qTranslate-X.
+This plugin has been tested in combination with WPML and [WP-Multilang](https://wordpress.org/plugins/wp-multilang/).

 == Installation ==